What is 1.50165 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 150165 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 150165 are: 1 3 5 9 15 45 47 71 141 213 235 355 423 639 705 1065 2115 3195 3337 10011 16685 30033 50055 150165